Blaise Compaoré: International and regional roles

-In 1993, Compaoré headed the Burkina-Faso delegation that participated in the first Tokyo International Conference on African Development.
+In 1993, Compaoré headed the Burkina Faso delegation that participated in the first Tokyo International Conference on African Development.

-Compaoré has been active as a mediator in regional issues.
+Compaoré was active as a mediator in regional issues.
 On 26 July 2006, he was designated as the mediator of the Inter-Togolese Dialogue, which was held in Ouagadougou in August 2006 and resulted in an agreement between the government and opposition parties.

 He acted as a mediator in the crisis in Ivory Coast, brokering the peace agreement signed by the Ivorian president, Laurent Gbagbo, and the New Forces leader, Guillaume Soro, in Ouagadougou on 4 March 2007.
 In March 2012, he acted as a mediator in talks between representatives of the Malian coup d'état and other regional leaders.
 He hosted talks with them to discuss peace to the conflict.